-Diamond Silicon Structure Silicon atom Oxygen atom Bonding One carbon atom is bonded to 4 other carbon atoms and no electrons are set free.
+Diamond Silicon Structure Silicon atom - Oxygen atom - Bonding One carbon atom is bonded to 4 other carbon atoms and no electrons are set free.
 One silicon atom is bonded to 3 other oxygen atoms and no electron is set free.
-Electrical Conductivity Does not conduct electricity as it does not have any delocalised electrons Does not conduct electricity as it does not have any delocalised electrons Melting and boiling point High-because a lot of energy is needed to break the strong covalent bonds.
-High-because a lot of energy is needed to break the strong covalent bonds.
-Hard Very hard-It can't be scratched easily Very hard-It can't be scratched easily Colour Colourless Colourless
+Electrical Does not conduct electricity as Does not conduct electricity as Conductivity it does not have any delocalised electrons it does not have any delocalised electrons AA alatu a anal Melting and High-because a lot of energy High-because a lot of energy is boiling point is needed to break the strong needed to break the strong covalent bonds. covalent bonds.
+Hard Very hard-It can't be Very hard-It can't be scratched easily scratched easily Colour Colourless Colourless